acatinon/lgo-proxy/README.md

 | Linux | /usr/local/lib/softhsm/libsofthsm2.so                      |
 | macOS | /usr/local/Cellar/softhsm/2.5.0/lib/softhsm/libsofthsm2.so |

-You can target another environment with an option: `--env sandbox`.
+You can target another environment with an option: `--env markets-sandbox`.

 ## License